mattvoss/anz.casclient/README.rst

 Create 'Anz CAS Client' plugin
 ------------------------------
-Go into ZMI, {your plone site}\acl_users, add an 'Anz CAS Client' instance, choose any Id you like, we input 'anz_casclient' for example.
+Go into ZMI, {your plone site}/acl_users and add an 'Anz CAS Client' instance;
+choose any Id you like, for example 'anz_casclient'.

 Configure 'Anz CAS Client' plugin
 ---------------------------------
-Go into {your plone site}\acl_users\anz_casclient, in 'Active' tab active all four interface.
+Go into {your plone site}/acl_users/anz_casclient; in the 'Activate' tab activate all four interfaces.

 Click 'Authentication' to configure 'Authentication Plugins', move 'anz_casclient' to the top.